Irish rental income

 Income from renting a foreign property

-If you are receiving rental income from a foreign property, see the Foreign rental income section for more information.
+If you are receiving rental income from a foreign property, please see the Foreign rental income section for further information.

 Income from providing short term guest accommodation

 You may have income from providing accommodation to occasional visitors for short periods.
 For example, you may provide the accommodation through an online accommodation booking site.

 This income is not considered to be rental income.
 This is because the visitors use the accommodation as guests rather than as tenants.

 Income from providing short term guest accommodation is taxable as either:

 - other income (Case IV) where the income is occasional in nature